M-a-r-w-a-n-A-h-m-e-d/Bank-Management-System/README.md

 # Bank Management System 🏦

 A comprehensive bank management system developed using Python and Tkinter.
-This application provides users with an intuitive interface for managing bank account information and includes distinct functionalities tailored for different user roles: **Admin**, **Teller**, and **Customer**.
+The application provides users with an intuitive interface for managing bank account information and includes distinct functionalities tailored for different user roles: **Admin**, **Teller**, and **Customer**.

 ## Features